 Each year, we honor absent friends through music, and tonight's program offers pieces written by and for some very special people.
+The 7:30pm crowd will hear our friend Steven Sérpa's setting of The Wexford Carol, written for us in 2005.
 Matt's friend Dawn Culbertson, composer of this setting of There is no rose, was a lutenist and prolific journalist from Baltimore.
 Culbertson composed in a harmonic language that straddled early music and modern practice; here she sets the medieval text to rich and dissonantly beautiful textures.
 Chicago-based violinist David Douglass, our friend and mentor, wrote the beautiful piece New Year's Eve, in which he interweaves a sprightly English country dance tune with stately chaconne-like interludes.
 David dedicated the piece to his mother Aimee.
-On a more joyful note, one thing the pandemic has taught us is how to make music remotely, and here we've used these skills to present a brand new version of A Jolly Wassail Bowl.
+One thing the pandemic has taught us is how to make music remotely, and today we present a brand new version of A Jolly Wassail Bowl.
 This collaboration includes guests of solstice concerts past who now live in locales spanning from California to England.

 We once asked English folk icon John Renbourn if we could perform his wonderful Travellers' Prayer.
 He was kind enough not only to immediately send us the score, but also read all about us, listened to our sound clips, and infamously said, "You Salts sound wonderful.
 You should come over to the old country and shake us up."
 Renbourn made Scotland his home for the last twenty years of his life; he based this piece on a traditional folk prayer called "The New Moon" collected in Scotland's Western Isles in the 19th century.
 It, along with several hundred such folk blessings, charms, and incantations was published in 1900 in the multi-volume Carmina Gadelica (Gaelic Songs), a fascinating record of pre-Christian traditions in Scotland.
 Revered New York fiddler Jay Ungar wrote The Solstice Maid in 2010 in honor of both the winter and summer solstices.
 Its beautiful, melancholy lilt suits a cold clear night, when we look up at the December moon.
 Now, we arrive at the year's turning point and celebrate the return of the Sun.
 The Unconquered Sun by the iconic folk-rock band Steeleye Span has been a favorite ever since their album "Winter" came out in 2004.
 Singer Ken Nicol comments, "In the northern latitudes...solstice has been an important time for celebration throughout the ages.
 On this shortest day of the year, the sun is at its lowest and weakest, a pivot point from which the light will grow stronger and brighter.
 The Romans called it Dies Natalis Invicti Solis, the Birthday of the Unconquered Sun."
-Accompanied by a few cups of stingo, we invented a chorus combining tidbits of the dance tunes Halfe Hannikin along with Steeleye Span's original song.
+Accompanied by a few cups of stingo, we invented a chorus combining tidbits of the dance tunes Halfe Hannikin along with Steeleve Span's original song-please sing along!

 We bid you adieu with a final set of tunes.
 Please to See the King is connected with St. Stephen's day festivities on December 26.
 The wren (king of the birds) represented the death of winter and the old year.
 Groups of ruffians called wrenboys would capture a bird and sing as they paraded through the streets and solicited donations for the wren's "funeral."
 Today in Ireland, groups of musicians "hunt the wren" by going door to door playing tunes and expect money or food and drink in return.
 The traditional Irish reels Christmas Eve and The Wise Maid are followed by a familiar tune from the Renaissance dance treatise Orchesographie.
 We hope it inspires you to get up and dance!
-Thank you so much for watching, and Happy Solstice.
+Thank you so much for joining us, and Happy Solstice.